Ghetto (play): Act II

 Kruk finds Hayyah searching through the library and gives her a stolen Russian army manual.
 As she makes her way home, Kittel stops her and expresses his excitement to see her performance in the upcoming play.
 As she leaves, he again transforms into Dr. Paul and meets with Kruk.
 Paul gives Kruk a new list of monasteries in Vilna to be cataloged, and assures Kruk that as long as he works for Paul, he will be kept alive.
 Kruk reminds Paul of the approaching Russian army and denies his involvement with the armed underground resistance in the ghetto.

 May Day arrives in the ghetto, and the citizens celebrate with flowers and banners.
-Hayyah sings a resistance song and Kruk speaks of resisting the Germans to the last man, with Warsaw as their example.
+Hayyah sings a resistance song and Kruk speaks of resisting the Germans to the last man, with the Warsaw Ghetto as their example.
 Gens bursts onto the scene and orders the anti-Nazi parade to stop, as well as commenting on the lack of Jewish nationalism in the ghetto.
 He orders that the official language will be Hebrew rather than Yiddish, but Srulik's dummy mocks his nationalism.
 The crowd disperses, and Hayyah tells Srulik that she plans to leave the ghetto that night through a sewage duct and join the underground.
 She asks him to go with her, but he refuses, not willing to leave the families unable to leave behind.

 Wesikopf inspects the theatre with Gens, who wishes to turn it into a workshop to house 500 more workers.
 Wesikopf insists that he needs no more than 50 workers and has come up with a detailed plan to prove it.
 Gens rips it up, but is unable to convince Weiskopf that the needs of the families outweigh his more sensible business plans.
 Kittel arrives, inquiring about Gens's intentions for the theatre space, and Weiskopf grows desperate, demanding his meeting with Göring.
 Dessler, the chief of police, arrives with contraband confiscated from Weiskopf's room, and proceeds to beat him severely.
 Dessler drags Weiskopf off, and Kittel reveals to Gens that he reviewed Weiskopf's plans for 50 more workers earlier that morning, calling it brilliant, but because Gens showed a stronger will, Kittel allowed him to prevail.
 Kittel describes to Gens a new doctrine of mutual responsibility to be enacted in the ghetto, so as to dissuade anyone from escaping and joining the Underground: if anyone disappears, his family will be killed; if a family disappears, all who shared their room, etc. Kittel then demands to see what the actors have been working on.